TeamSTEPPS® in LTC: Communication Strategies to Promote Quality and Safety

 Nurse to prescribing practitioner: I’m concerned about the order for levofloxacin for Ms. C’s urinary tract infection.
 I wanted to make sure you had received a copy of the culture and sensitivities.
 It looks like the organism is sensitive to a lot of antibiotics, and we have been trying to avoid the use of broad spectrum antibiotics except where absolutely necessary.
 Do you think one of the other antibiotics on the list would be more appropriate?

-Review this CUS tool, which can be used to support the communication process (created as part of the Minnesota Antimicrobial Stewardship Program Toolkit for Long-term Care Facilities).
+Review the CUS tool (available as a PDF or Word document), which can be used to support the communication process (created as part of the Minnesota Antimicrobial Stewardship Program Toolkit for Long-term Care Facilities).

 This session covered checkbacks, handoffs, I PASS the BATON, briefs, huddles, debriefs, and the CUS technique.